-At that time, there is to be a 50% reduction in listed maximum occupancy capacity as rated and published.
+Currently, there is to be a 50% reduction in listed maximum occupancy capacity as rated and published.
 Note that this is based on total capacity, not occupancy rate as related to number of rooms.
 Exceptions are allowed for families staying in single rentals (a cabin that sleeps 8 does not have to reduce group sizes to 4 as long as the group is a single cohabiting family).

 All restrictions on lodging will be lifted during Phase 3 of the Watauga County plan.
 Adjustments were made to the Watauga County phased plan on May 19.

 Develop a written plan for yourself and your employees.

 Explain the importance of the new procedures, and allow staff to ask questions to make sure they understand it fully.

 Implement, then maintain and revise your plan based on guidance or your circumstances.

 The Office of Safety and Health Administration (OSHA) and the Centers for Disease Control (CDC) have prepared a document to help all workplaces prepare!

 This document includes detailed information about how to develop a plan, implement prevention measures, and more.
 The basics are covered in the first half of the document: Guidance on Preparing Workplaces for COVID-19

 Looking for specific guidance on getting ready for guests again?

 The official training program to address COVID-19 concerns for NC hospitality businesses will be part of the Count on Me NC program.
 These simple, FREE training modules will empower guests and businesses to help keep everyone safe and protected.
 All training modules are online videos, about 30 minutes in length.
 Get certified, get listed, and give your guests confidence by posting the certification.